risor-io/risor/README.md

 initial use case, we chose to not support file I/O operations at this point, however those will be added as an opt-in feature.

+It is **not** currently considered important to be performance competitive with widely used scripting languages.
+If you are looking for top performance you should probably be using sandboxed V8/Javascript or Lua.

 ## Overview

 - Familiar syntax inspired by Go, Typescript, and Python